 Honesty

 Again, Ephesians 4 commends us to deal honestly.
 Shortly after my wife and I moved to Bahir Dar in the north of Ethiopia, where I was teaching in the university but also seeking, with the Navigators of Ethiopia, to find ways of connecting with the Orthodox Church.
-We wanted to see if we, as Navigators, could do what Navigators do in many universities around the world, to meet with Christian students, to read the bible together as a way to grow in our faith.
+We wanted to see if we, as Navigators, could do what Navigators do in many universities around the world, to meet with Christian students, to read the Bible together as a way to grow in our faith.

 We started attending the Orthodox Church, and I am sure that pretty much every Ethiopian at that church wanted to know why, but being Ethiopians, they didn’t ask, or if they did they were so indirect that we didn’t get it!
 After some months, we were introduced by a good friend to a Monk, Abba Yibbabe.
 This remarkable man has given me more insight into the monastic tradition of the Orthodox Church than any textbook!
 Monks in Ethiopia are countercultural, and Abba Yibbabe expressed this by being very direct, ‘Why are you coming to our church?’
 Struck by his directness, the only sensible option was to reply in the same way, and I replied, ‘my wife and I seek to help young people become strong in their faith and to reach out to others to make them strong, making the church strong.’
 There was what seemed like an interminable pause, ‘this is what God has brought you here to do,’ was the reply, and, ‘from today you are to be called Abraham, because Abraham and Sarah lived by faith in a foreign land, and that is what you must do to achieve this goal (and by the way, your wife already has the right name).’

 There has been a history in Ethiopia of Protestant churches developing 'Orthodox friendly' - a term for which I have come to have an intense dislike.
 The fundamental objective of many such ministries is 'to teach the Orthodox the true Gospel.'
 We must be clear that there is nothing whatsoever 'Orthodox friendly' about such approaches.
-In practice, such ministries promote conformity to Protestant ways of worship, and of reading the Scriptures that fundamentally undermine a person's ability to thrive within the Orthodox Church., and in many cases in Ethiopia the result is people joining Protestant churches, or even forming their own churches!
+In practice, such ministries promote conformity to Protestant ways of worship, and of reading the Scriptures that fundamentally undermine a person's ability to thrive within the Orthodox Church, and in many cases in Ethiopia the result is people joining Protestant churches, or even forming their own churches!
 For me this approach is fundamentally dishonest – many Orthodox Christians in Ethiopia consider missionaries to be ‘wolves in sheep’s clothing’ for this very reason.

 Another aspect of this is seeking deep understanding of each other.
 Generosity and honesty are hard things.
 In our journeys together, we need to understand that moving forward in relationship is difficult.
 We need to be tenderhearted in our relationships, forgiving one another as we have been forgiven.
 When we moved to Bahir Dar we prayed for a cultural counsellor, one who would forgive our questioning and mistakes, who could help us to understand more deeply the Orthodox faith.
 The Good Lord provided that for us in our dear friend Fasikaw.